Skip to Content

 You must surrender the Postgraduate Certificate in Specialist Teaching before being eligible to graduate with the Postgraduate Diploma in Specialist Teaching.

-A student who has completed the Postgraduate Diploma in Specialist Teaching or the Master of Specialist Teaching will vary their programme of study to study two elective courses.
+A student who has completed the Postgraduate Diploma in Specialist Teaching or the Master of Specialist Teaching will vary their programme of study to enrol in two elective courses.

 These regulations should be read in conjunction with all other Statutes and Regulations of the University including the General Regulations for Postgraduate Degrees, Postgraduate Diplomas and Postgraduate Certificates